 ‘Florentine’ is just a fancy way of saying that a dish has spinach in it.
 This wasn’t always the case as it referred to something being prepared in the style of cooking from Florence, Italy (still included spinach though!).
+And thus we have these quick one pan pork chops Florentine!
 We’ve really bastardized that term and, to be honest, I’m okay with it.
 I love spinach, but I find that it gets boring in salads and sometimes doesn’t offer the crunchy texture that I’m looking for in my greens.

 During the week while I’m working and also trying to bang out recipes, take notes, photograph them, etc. I’m really more likely to opt for one pan meals that are easy to put together.
 Honestly, I know it’s the same for a lot of you busy folks out there.
 No one wants to slave over a stove for 2 hours on a Wednesday after working all day.
 This meal is quick, easy, reasonably healthy (low carb/keto friendly) and if you serve it with some veggies or a big salad, you’ve got a great meal ready to go.
 I hope recipes like this help make your week a bit easier!
 If you need step by step instructions, you can find the method in the highlights of my instagram here!
 I want to try and do a recipe from start to finish at least once a week!